Is Lightwave compatible with Alexa?

 Finally, you need to download the Alexa app onto your smartphone and install the Lightwave skill.
 And you’re ready to go!
 Next, experiment with controlling devices using voice commands rather than the Lightwave app.

-Combining Lightwave, Alexa and IFTTT will allow you to create a powerful system that’s far more advance than the individual parts.
+Combining Lightwave, Alexa, and IFTTT will allow you to create a powerful system that’s far more advanced than the individual parts.

 Alexa won’t replace the app or the web portal but will enhance how you control your Lightwave smart home system.